elated-sawyer/WALL-E/README.md

 - The value in each cell represents the **Success Rate (%)**.
 - The `-` symbol indicates no information available for those entries.

-## Demo Release
+## Rule Learning Demo

-The current repository includes a demo that allows users to perform neurosymbolic learning, learning rules in natural language.
+The rule learning demo allows users to perform neurosymbolic learning, learning rules in natural language.
 You can choose to either:

 1. Use an example subset of trajectories we provide for rule learning.
 2. Collect and use your own trajectories from your environment for rule learning.